Munjal M. Acharya

 Short Biography

-Dr. Acharya received his Ph.D. degree in neurochemistry from M. S. University of Baroda (India).
-His interest in neuroscience continued as a postdoctoral researcher at Duke University Medical Center (US) to study the efficacy of stem cell grafting to treat epilepsy.
-Dr. Acharya then joined the University of California Irvine as a CIRM postdoctoral fellow.
-Currently, Dr. Acharya’s laboratory studies molecular and cellular mechanisms of cancer therapy-induced brain injury, regenerative therapies for Alzheimer’s disease, and chemobrain.
+Dr. Acharya's Ph.D. was focused on sub-cellular membrane dysfunction in the epileptic brain (University of Baroda, India).
+His interest in neuroscience continued as a postdoctoral scholar at Duke University Medical Center to study the efficacy of stem cell grafting to treat epilepsy.
+Dr. Acharya joined the University of California Irvine as a CIRM postdoctoral fellow.
+Currently, Dr. Acharya is an Associate Professor at the Department of Anatomy & Neurobiology, with a joint appointment in the Department of Radiation Oncology.
+Dr. Acharya is a recipient of a Chancellor's Award for Undergraduate Teaching and the School of Medicine Equity and Diversity Award for Mentoring.

 Publications